dushriane/Brain_INTO_Commit/README.md

 Salary Benchmarking: A finance report could show each employee’s salary, along with the highest salary in their department and across the entire company.
 Also helps in assessing how competitive an individual's salary is within their team and globally.

+## CONCLUSION

+Through this assignment, we have demonstrated how Window Functions enhance query capabilities by compating across rows, ranking within categories, and performing group-based calculations - all while maintaining row-level detail.
+Overall, window functions empower us to extract deeper insights from datasets in a clean and efficient manner.